A/B Testing skill

 • One hypothesis per test

-• Use the same metric definition for control and variant
+• Use the same metric definition, observation window, and instrumentation for control and variant

 • Define primary metric AND guardrail metrics before launch